Esri's commitment to accessibility

-In the technology industry, products and their capabilities are changing and improving daily.
-Esri understands that, while the improvement of product functionality is significant in enhancing efficiency for users of the respective products, there is an equally significant and corresponding need to ensure the functionality is readily available to all users.
+In the technology industry, products and their capabilities are changed and improved daily.
+Esri understands that while the improvement of product functionality is significant in enhancing efficiency for users of the respective products, there is an equally significant and corresponding need to ensure that the functionality is readily available to all users.
 Our effort to achieve product accessibility for all begins with diligent research of evolving accessibility capabilities and continues with the development and incorporation of these capabilities into GIS functions across our product line.
-With each release of ArcGIS, we further empower our customers to enjoy our products and make informed choices about the Esri products that best serve them.
+With each release of ArcGIS, we further empower our customers to enjoy our products and make informed choices about Esri products that best serve them.

 For our US customers—Compliance with Section 508, WCAG, and ADA

 Section 508 of the Rehabilitation Act of 1973 (29 U.S.C.
 794d) requires federal agencies to procure technology products that are the most readily accessible.
 To assist agencies in making this determination, Esri publishes Voluntary Product Accessibility Templates, or VPATs, for our various products.
 These VPATs are designed to provide our customers with a thorough breakdown of product compliance areas so they may evaluate and select the products that best meet their accessibility needs.

 In 2017, the US Access Board published a rule on requirements for information and communication technology covered under Section 508.
 These requirements include incorporating the Web Content Accessibility Guidelines 2.0 by reference and applying Level A and Level AA Success Criteria and Conformance Requirements (WCAG 2.0 A & AA) to websites, as well as to nonweb electronic documents and software.